Clear Airport Security with an Infant

 Clear Airport Security with an Infant – Dress the Part

 You are going to have your hands full when you head to clear airport security so make things as easy on yourself as possible:

 **Skip the belt if you can so you don’t have to remove and then put it back on.

-**Choose shoes that slip on and off hands free.
+**Choose shoes that slip on and off so you can be hands free.

 Mom shoes don’t have to be frumpy!
 Choose a cute ballet flat like this one from Fuzzy Andie.

 You usually don’t hear much about wearing socks but EVERYONE going to clear airport security should wear them.
 Why?
 Well….ponder just for a moment, just how many people take off their shoes and then walk through security.
 That is a LOT of naked feet.
 I have news for you if you think that floor is mopped enough – no way.
 Germs, germs, germs = gross, gross, gross.
 Just wear socks to clear airport security.
 Please.

 These ultra low cut sock liners are just the ticket to wear with cute flats AND protect your feet from the super gross floors at airport security.

 As smart as our machines are they can’t seem to tell the difference between something dangerous and a folded up piece of kleenex.
 So….empty your pockets of everything as you head to clear airport security.
 Don’t give them any reason to slow down!

 **Skip jewelry when flying.
 You’ll either set off the x-ray machine beeper or you’ll have to take it off at the same time you are struggling to fold up the stroller and hold the baby and…and..and…make it easy and just don’t wear any.